 In conclusion, from the results presented in this doctoral study it is evident that Preffi 2.0 and the Training for Prevention represent a promising approach in improving the quality and effectiveness of mental health promotion and prevention practice and science in Croatia.
 However, findings from this research also imply that both Preffi 2.0 and Training for Prevention should be continuously studied in the future and accordingly adjusted and improved.
 This doctoral study has also shown that the whole process of improvement of mental health promotion and prevention quality and effectiveness is a long-term process requiring continuous research, communication with stakeholders and a comprehensive implementation approach.
-It also requires a policy support and engagement of stakeholders involved in making decisions on national and local levels which concern mental health promotion and prevention, and using them in increasing the quality and effectiveness of improving Preffi 2.0 and Training for Prevention, and using them in increasing the quality and effectiveness of mental health promotion and prevention and prevention practice and science in Croatia.
+It also requires a policy support and engagement of stakeholders involved in making decisions on national and local levels which concern mental health promotion and prevention practice.
+Because of that, knowledge on the development and diffusion of innovations proposed by Rogers (2003) should be considered in the process of improving Preffi 2.0 and Training for Prevention, and using them in increasing the quality and effectiveness of mental health promotion and prevention practice and science in Croatia.